Genie/ Resources/ GenieSpeak/ Why Kids Freeze During Exams

 Once they write the first line, their brain begins to unlock the next one.

-This connects strongly with What Happens When Kids Stop Comparing Themselves to Others, where confidence grows when students focus on themselves rather than others.
+This connects strongly with What Happens When Kids Stop Comparing Themselves to Others — confidence grows when students focus on themselves rather than others.

 Timed practices help, but only when the environment feels safe.

 At Genie, we simulate exam conditions without the fear of judgment.
-This builds familiarity, reduces uncertainty, and helps students realize they can think under pressure.
+This builds familiarity, reduces uncertainty, and helps students realise they can think under pressure.

 When students learn that making mistakes is allowed, expected, and part of learning, their fear drops dramatically.